 The outcome for the Coalition was no more impressive when it comes to votes.
 Although the ALP narrowly registered its lowest primary vote since 1903 at just 33.3 percent, the Coalition’s tally was nothing to write home about.
 At 41.4 percent its vote was actually down by 0.6 percent on the 2016 results and was lower than when it lost elections to Bob Hawke’s ALP in 1983 and Kevin Rudd in 2007.
 It suffered swings against it in 30 of its seats, losing four.
 And while it increased its two-party preferred vote – to 51.5 percent – this was purely off the back of preferences from minor parties.
 Had just 2 percent of the voters switched from the Coalition to the ALP, the post-election narrative would not have been about the “hi-vis revolution” but the country’s progressive nature and its attraction to a mildly reforming social democratic agenda.
 Even now, the Coalition is in a precarious position on the floor of the lower house, only needing to lose two seats in by-elections to be thrust back into minority status.

 Was it true that “the battlers” turned against the ALP and flocked to the Coalition?
 Not so.
 Far from turning traditional voting allegiances upside down, the election by and large confirmed them: the predominantly working class western and northern suburbs of Melbourne and the southern and western suburbs of Sydney mostly stayed solidly red.
 By contrast, the Liberals remain the preferred choice for the residents of the affluent suburbs of Melbourne and Sydney, with the exception of Warringah, taken by Zali Steggall, a Liberal in all but name.
-While some Labor heartland seats saw a drop in the party’s primary vote of 5 percent or more (for example, Calwell, Gorton and Fraser in Melbourne, Blaxland and Fowler in Sydney, Rankin in Brisbane), no such seats ended up in the Coalition’s column.
+While some Labor heartland seats saw a drop in the party’s primary vote of 5 percent or more (for example, Calwell, Gorton and Fraser in Melbourne, Blaxland and Fowler in Melbourne, Rankin in Brisbane), no such seats ended up in the Coalition’s column.

 It is true that the ALP suffered swings against it outside the inner metropolitan areas – in the outer suburbs, the regions and the bush.
 But simply equating that trend as “blue collar workers” or “battlers” abandoning the ALP is extremely misleading.
 These areas have long been dominated by the Coalition because of certain basic class features of their populations.
 In the absence of big workplaces with accompanying clear class differentiation, the petty bourgeoisie is more significant here than in the cities.
 Workers in smaller workplaces that dominate in such regions are much more likely to identify with their employers than they are with organised labour, particularly when it has been decades since the trade unions mounted any serious organising drives.
 Crucially, the populations of these areas are older than average, a double bonus for the Coalition given the generally more conservative attitudes of older voters and the confusion over franking credits in this election.